Here are eight steps to go through when using appointment setting scripts:

-This can also help you to gather some good information from the prospect which can not only help you to determine if the prospect is worth scheduling an appointment with, but the information can also help justify your close attempt.
+This can also help you gather some good information from the prospect, which can help you determine if the prospect is worth scheduling an appointment with, and the information can also help justify your close attempt.

 Step 6 – Share Common Problem Examples

-If you don’t get good answers to questions that you ask in terms of finding a reason to meet, share some examples of the common problems that you help to fix.
-After you share these, inquire if the prospect has any of the challenges or concerns to determine if it makes sense to meet.
+If you don’t get good answers to questions you ask regarding finding a reason to meet, share some examples of the common problems you help fix.
+After you share these, inquire if the prospect has any challenges or concerns to determine if it makes sense to meet.

 Step 7 – Share Brief Company and Product Info (Pre-Close Step)

-The next step in your appointment setting scripts could be considered your “Pre-Close Step” because you are going to share some information about your company and product to create a little interest before you go for the close.
+The next step in your appointment setting scripts could be considered your “Pre-Close Step” because you will share some information about your company and product to create a little interest before you close.

 Step 8 – Close